yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ActiveForm::end();
 ```

-Please refer to the [Widgets](structure-widgets.md) chapter for more details.
+Please refer to the [Widgets](structure-widgets.md) section for more details.

 Themes
 ------

-Themes work completely different in 2.0.
-They are now based on a path mapping mechanism which maps a source
+Themes work completely differently in 2.0.
+They are now based on a path mapping mechanism that maps a source
 view file path to a themed view file path.
 For example, if the path map for a theme is
-`['/web/views' => '/web/themes/basic']`, then the themed version for a view file
+`['/web/views' => '/web/themes/basic']`, then the themed version for the view file
 `/web/views/site/index.php` will be `/web/themes/basic/site/index.php`.
 For this reason, themes can now
-be applied to any view file, even if a view rendered outside of the context of a controller or a widget.
+be applied to any view file, even a view rendered outside of the context of a controller or a widget.

-Also, there is no more `CThemeManager`.
+Also, there is no more `CThemeManager` component.
 Instead, `theme` is a configurable property of the `view`
 application component.

-Please refer to the [Theming](tutorial-theming.md) chapter for more details.
+Please refer to the [Theming](tutorial-theming.md) section for more details.

 Console Applications
 --------------------

 Console applications are now organized as controllers, like Web applications.
 Console controllers
-should extend from [[yii\console\Controller]] which is similar to `CConsoleCommand` in 1.1.
+should extend from [[yii\console\Controller]], similar to `CConsoleCommand` in 1.1.

 To run a console command, use `yii <route>`, where `<route>` stands for a controller route
 (e.g. `sitemap/index`).
 Additional anonymous arguments are passed as the parameters to the